Technology ID

 Competitive Advantages:

-• Can be performed on different types of samples ranging from cells, blood, and tissues
+• Can be used on varying sample types (ex. cells, blood, and or tissues)

 Licensing Contact: